 Possible risks of ICD insertion include:

-- Damage to the blood vessel at the catheter insertion site
+Damage to the blood vessel at the wire insertion site

-- Dislodging of the leads requiring another procedure to reposition the leads
+Dislodging of the leads.
+This needs another procedure to reposition the leads.

 If you are pregnant or think that you could be, or are currently breastfeeding, tell